Working out does increase testosterone (T) levels — but not all exercise is created equal.

 - Reduce your stress and levels of cortisol.

 - Get out in the sunshine, or take vitamin D supplements.

 - Try other vitamin supplements, such as zinc and vitamin B.

 - Get about 7 to 10 hours of sleep every night.

 - Take natural herbs, such as ashwagandha, horny goat weed, and ginger.

-- For people with penises, avoid exposure to chemicals that can increase natural estrogen, like BPA.
+- For men, avoid exposure to chemicals that can increase natural estrogen, like BPA.

-Resistance training and HIIT can both cause beneficial boosts to T levels, especially in people with penises.
+Resistance training and HIIT can both cause beneficial boosts to T levels, especially in men.

-But having T levels that are too high can actually be harmful, especially in people with vulvas.
+But having T levels that are too high can actually be harmful, especially in women.

 Talk to your doctor to get tested for your baseline T levels before you take any action to increase or otherwise modify your T levels.